Utah Admin. Code R590-148-24 - Premium Rate Schedule Increases

 10%.

-insurer has exhibited a persistent practice of filing inadequate initial
+insurer exhibits a persistent practice of filing inadequate initial premium

-premium rates for long-term care insurance, the commissioner may, in addition
+rates for long-term care insurance, the commissioner may, in addition to

-limiting marketing of new applications to the products subject to recent
+limit marketing of new applications to the products subject to recent premium

-shall not apply to policies for which the long-term care benefits provided by
+apply to a policy when the long-term care benefits provided by the policy are

-if the policy complies with all of the following provisions:
+incidental, if the policy complies with the following provisions:

 (a) the interest credited internally to